 Lower and middle-income countries represent over 80% of the global population, and an even higher proportion of those with young populations.
 The United Nations Conference on Trade and Development’s (UNCTAD) 2014 World Investment Report estimated that US$5-7 trillion of annual investment would be needed if we are to successfully attain the desired outcomes of the United Nations Sustainable Development Goals (SDGs) by 2030; it was estimated that roughly two-thirds of this expenditure would need to be deployed in developing countries.

-Underserved and Underrepresented
+Underserved and underrepresented

 Despite that, emerging markets represent little more than 10% of global equity indices, with the data consistently demonstrating that these markets are underserved and underrepresented.
-Their predicament highlights the significant opportunity to ride with the tailwinds around rising real incomes and urbanization, which are powerful structural growth stories in many emerging markets, as well as the chance to harness the adoption of technologies around clean energy, electrification, digitization and health care, to name a few.
+Their predicament highlights the significant opportunity to ride with the tailwinds around rising real incomes and urbanisation, which are powerful structural growth stories in many emerging markets, as well as the chance to harness the adoption of technologies around clean energy, electrification, digitisation and health care, to name a few.

 In our view, there may be no more fertile ground for patient and sustainably deployed capital to have a positive effect on people’s lives, and to ultimately reward investors with attractive returns over the long term.